tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

 Today's class will introduce students to **classification** models by explaining what classification is and delineating the various classification models/approaches.
 Then, students will be taught how to use Scikit-learn to train models and make them more efficient and effective in determining probability/outcome predictions.

-Before students leave at the end of the class, encourage them to continue independently researching and learning more about the various ways to implement classification models, especially some of the ones not demonstrated in class (i.e. Nearest Neighbor).
+Before students leave at the end of the class, encourage them to continue independently researching and learning more about the various ways to implement classification models, especially some of the ones not demonstrated in class (i.e. neural networks).

 * [Ten Applications of AI to FinTech](https://towardsdatascience.com/ten-applications-of-ai-to-fintech-22d626c2fdac)